-Tremor is one of the four primary motor symptoms that are characteristic of PD.
-The other three primary motor symptoms are rigidity (an abnormal stiffness in a limb or part of the body), postural instability (impaired balance or difficulty standing or walking), and bradykinesia (gradual loss and slowing down of spontaneous movement).1,2
+Tremor is one of the 4 primary motor symptoms of PD.
+The other 3 primary motor symptoms are rigidity (an abnormal stiffness in a limb or part of the body), postural instability (impaired balance or difficulty standing or walking), and bradykinesia (gradual loss and slowing down of spontaneous movement).1,2

 Approximately 70 percent of people experience a slight tremor in one of their hands or feet in the early stages of PD.1

 The tremor can even begin as a rhythmic movement between the thumb and forefinger, called a “pill-rolling” movement.
 Occasionally, the tremor may appear first in the chin, lips, or jaw.
 The tremor appears as a shaking movement when the muscles are relaxed and not being focused on taking action.1

 The tremor may worsened during times of high physical or emotional stress.
 Sleep, relaxation, or purposeful movement can alleviate the tremor.
 As PD progresses, the tremor may spread from just one area affected to both sides of the body affected.
 For example, the tremor may start in just the right hand and over time spread to both hands.1

 In PD, the neurons (nerve cells) in the brain are damaged and die.
 While PD affects multiple areas of the brain, one of the most heavily damaged is the substantia nigra pars compacta.3